Political Science (PS)

 PS 4342.
 Economic Development in Latin America.

-This course examines the economic history of and current obstacles to economic development in Latin America.
-It explores the Import Substitution Industrialization Era, the debt crisis of the 1980s, free market economics, and the nature and revival of economic populism.
+This course examines the historical and contemporary economic factors shaping development outcomes in Latin America.
+It analyzes major policy frameworks and economic episodes, including the Import Substitution Industrialization era, the debt crisis of the 1980s, market‑oriented reforms, and the emergence and reemergence of economic populism.
+Using comparative and historical methods, the course evaluates how domestic institutions, international conditions, and policy choices have influenced economic growth, structural change, and development strategies across the region.
+Students will engage with empirical evidence and scholarly debates to assess competing interpretations of development experiences in Latin America.
 Corequisite: PS 3300 or PS 3301 either with a grade of "D" or better.

 Grade Mode: Standard Letter